hase3b/KNN-Pipeline/README.md

 This repository contains an implementation of a comprehensive machine-learning pipeline tailored for both classification and regression tasks.
 The pipeline encompasses various stages, including data collection, cleaning, transformation, exploratory data analysis (EDA), feature selection, dimensionality reduction, data splitting, cross-validation, model selection, training, and evaluation.
 Currently, the pipeline only supports the K-Nearest Neighbors (KNN) algorithm since the aim of the project is to demonstrate the pipeline execution and the pipeline can be easily modified to support other algorithms.

 ### Repository Structure
 This repository contains Jupyter Notebooks for the pipeline's support and master functions along with the pipeline's execution on multiple datasets including both classification and regression problems.
-Further, an excel file shows the compiled results.
+The notebook also contains detailed comments on each step of the pipeline as well as interpretation of EDA and results.
+Further, it contains an excel file that shows the compiled results for pipeline V1.

 ## Pipeline Flow
 1) Fetch Data: Data is sourced from the UCI Machine Learning Repository.